cumbof/MetaSBT/README.md

 source ~/.bash_profile
 ```

-Please note that `meta-index` is available for Linux and macOS only.
+Please note that `MetaSBT` is available for Linux and macOS only.

 ## Building a database